 If you run an agency you can create a company page in addition to your personal profile.
 Your personal profile and the profiles of other employees can be linked to your company page.

 LinkedIn also has an active job board that can be a great way to find new opportunities.
+Overall, it’s the most popular of the professional social media platforms.

 LinkedIn is best for: connecting with others in the industry, increased name recognition, and landing a new job.

 Facebook is obviously one of the leading social networks for connecting with friends and family members, but it can also be extremely useful for professional reasons.
 Of course, you can use your personal profile to share your work, share links to articles or blog posts, or mention the services that you offer.
-However, you may have better results for your business through the creation of a page for your business.
+However, you may have better results for your business through the creation of a social media page for your business.

 With a page, other Facebook users will be able to like or follow your page, share your posts, leave a review of your services, and interact with you.
 Over the years, Facebook has decreased the reach that posts from your page will have (in terms of the percentage of your followers that will see your post) without paying for ads, but there is still some value in having a page with a large number of followers.